exportacc/fin/README.md

 --

-Method or Function for Term Structure
+Method or Function for Financial